microsoft/datashaper/javascript/tables/docs/report/tables.api.md

 // Warning: (ae-missing-release-tag) "applyCodebook" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export function applyCodebook(table: ColumnTable, codebook: CodebookSchema, applyMapping: boolean, dataTableSchema?: DataTableSchema): ColumnTable;
+export function applyCodebook(table: ColumnTable, codebook: CodebookSchema, strategy: CodebookStrategy, dataTableSchema?: DataTableSchema): ColumnTable;

 // Warning: (ae-missing-release-tag) "coerce" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //